ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It may consider including both this claim as a coarse indication of security and its own proprietary claim as a refined indication.

-This claim is not intended as a replacement for a proper end-device security certification schemes such as those based on FIPS 140 {{FIPS-140}} or those based on Common Criteria {{Common.Criteria}}.
-The claim made here is solely a self-claim made by the Entity Originator.
+This claim is not intended as a replacement for a proper end-device security certification scheme such as those based on FIPS 140 {{FIPS-140}} or those based on Common Criteria {{Common.Criteria}}.
+The claim made here is solely a self-claim made by the Attester.

 ### security-level CDDL